Military duty leave

 |More than180 days||Request reinstatement no later than 90 days following completion of service|

 If you do not return to work within five years, the University will assume that you have resigned from UW employment.
-However, your return-to-work deadline is extended for up to two years if you are hospitalized or convalescing due to a service-connected injury or illness.
+However, your return-to-work deadline can be extended for up to two years if you are hospitalized or convalescing due to a service-connected injury or illness.

-To reinstate any benefits not maintained while on active duty, contact the Benefits office.
+To reinstate any benefits not maintained while on active duty, contact the Integrated Service Center.

-You will continue to accrue annual leave hours each month as long as you have not taken 10 or more days of unpaid leave that month.
+You will continue to accrue vacation hours each month as long as you have not taken 10 or more days of unpaid time off in the month.

-Additionally, when you return to work, your annual leave accrual rate will be adjusted as though you had been in UW pay status continuously during your military leave — even if your leave was unpaid.
+Additionally, when you return to work, your vacation accrual rate will be adjusted as though you had been in UW pay status continuously during your absence — even if your time off or leave of absence was unpaid.

 Salary Increments (classified only)

-When you return to UW work, you will be placed at the salary step that you would have reached had you not taken military duty leave.
+When you return to UW work, you will be placed at the salary step that you would have reached had you not been absent for military duty.

 Seniority (classified only)

-Your time on military duty leave — paid or unpaid — is included in seniority calculations.
+Your absences due to military duty— paid or unpaid — is included in seniority calculations.

 Spouses and other family members